stereoknife/snail/README.md

 ![what's a good name for a graphics engine?
 Snail engine.
 Since there's a snail in your ear that does math so you can hear, this snail does math in the computer so you can see.
 That's the logic.](snail.png?raw=true)

 An opengl renderer that aims to unify my previous [PBR](https://github.com/stereoknife/PBR) and [SSAO](https://github.com/stereoknife/SSAO) assignments from uni.

-I'm currently still working on getting the OpenGL stuff set up but I haven't had much time for it due to work and other uni work.
-In the meantime you can check out the other projects above.
+# Building
+Requirements:
+- cmake
+- glfw 3
+- glm
+- assimp

+Build using cmake, only tested on macOS for now.

 # Roadmap
 1. ~~Get something to render~~